Bryan Kelly

-Education
+Life and career

+Bryan George Kelly was born in Oxford on 3 January 1934.
 He was a choir boy at Worcester College and attended Southfield Grammar School.
 After lessons with Harold Spicer, the long-serving organist and choirmaster of Manchester College, Oxford, he studied at the Royal College of Music with Gordon Jacob and Herbert Howells, then with Nadia Boulanger in Paris.
 He subsequently taught at the Royal Scottish Academy of Music and (from 1963) at the Royal College of Music.
-He has spent periods of his teaching career in America, Italy, France and Egypt.
+Kelly then moved to the United States, teaching at the American University in Washington DC.
+In Umbria, Italy, he taught and gave recitals in Rome; he also conducted the United Nations Choir.
+In Egypt, he worked with the Cairo Opera and in projects of the American University in Cairo.